pelts2002/pelts2002/README.md

 </div>
 <p></p>
 <p align="justify">
 Welcome to my GitHub page.
-I am Daniel Peltz, a passionate DevOps engineer who is constantly exploring and mastering new tools and methodologies in the field of automation, cloud infrastructure, and CI/CD pipelines.
+I am Danil Pelts, a passionate DevOps engineer who is constantly exploring and mastering new tools and methodologies in the field of automation, cloud infrastructure, and CI/CD pipelines.
 With over 3 years of experience in managing scalable environments and optimizing deployment workflows, I help teams develop software faster and more reliably.
 I also share my knowledge and insights with the community through various channels, including social media and tech blogs.

 </p>